hamishivi/snmn-pytorch/README.md

 # SNMN-pytorch

 A pytorch adaption of the stack neural module network. **not an official repository**, but rather just something whipped up during a student's free time.
+Code largely copied from the original [snmn repository](https://github.com/ronghanghu/snmn), with the obvious changes made to make use of pytorch and pytorch-lightning.

 ## Preparation